Penn State 73, Fordham 54

 Fordham led by five early in the first half before Taylor made a 3-pointer and a layup to ignite a 19-1 run that was capped by Newbill’s dunk.
 Newbill led the way with 10 points in the opening 20 minutes, including a basket, a steal and an assist in the final 1:04 as Penn State increased its lead to 38-21 at intermission.

 Travis started the second half with three straight baskets, highlighted by a dunk, to push the lead to 23 for the Nittany Lions.
-Zarkovic drained a 3-pointer to bring the Rams within 57-38 with a little over 10 minutes left, but Garner answered with a basket from beyond the arc and Taylor hit a jumper as Penn State halted the rally.
+Zarkovic drained a 3-pointer to bring the Rams within 57-38 with 10:52 left, but Garner answered with a basket from beyond the arc and Taylor hit a jumper as Penn State halted the rally.

 GAME NOTEBOOK: Newbill has started all 67 games with the Nittany Lions and boasts 1,143 points in that span. … Fordham G Jon Severe, who sat out the opener due to a suspension for violating team rules after averaging 17.3 points last season, missed all five shots and did not score Sunday. … Garner’s mother, Kim, sang the national anthem for the second straight game.